thiagobrc/wordpress_bits/README.md

 # wordpress_bits
-Some Wordpress code for quick usage.
+Some Wordpress (and other PHP) code for quick usage.